asopi/wordza/README.md

 ## Features
 * Accounts: User registration and login
-* Dashboard: Overview of learn sets and progress
+* Dashboard: Overview of Vocables, Vocabularies and LearnSets
-* Vocabularies: User is able to generate vocabulary lists
+* Vocabularies: User is able to create Vocabularies
-* Learn sets: User is able to combine several vocabulary lists and learn them with flipping cards
+* LearnSets (Cards): User is able to combine several Vocabularies and learn them with flipping cards

 ## Technologies